Creamy, Mandarin Orange Fluff is not too sweet and a delicious accompaniment to a meal. But is it a salad or a dessert?

 I think the answer is it can be both.
 For some people it is a salad.
 For others it is definitely a dessert.

-To me it is an amuse-bouche for your meal, a small dab on a dinner plate to add fun and novelty.
+To me a fluff salad is an amuse-bouche for your meal, a small dab on a dinner plate to add fun and novelty.
 Think… ham dinner… and it then makes sense to serve it alongside the ham to complement the saltiness of the meat.

 No doubt the versatility of fluff salads and desserts is what has made them popular for decades.
 But they definitely gained in popularity with the introduction of Cool Whip whipped topping in 1966.
 The convenience of a ready-made whipped cream product, plus the sweet flavor and creamy texture of Cool Whip is perfect for fluffs.